-Sexting - sharing or coercion into sharing sexual, naked or semi- naked images/videos/ messages.
+semi-naked images/videos/

+messages.
 Modern Slavery Includes Some of the key indicators The illegal exploitation of people for personal or commercial gain.
 Includes human trafficking, where people are moved from one place to another into a situation of exploitation, using deception, coercion and violence.
 Domestic servitude - forced to work in private houses with restricted freedoms, long hours, no pay.
 Criminal exploitation - pick pocketing, shoplifting, drug trafficking.
 Forced labour - long hours, no pay, poor conditions, verbal and physical threats.
 Sexual exploitation - prostitution and child abuse.
 Organ removal, forced begging, forced marriage and illegal adoption.
 Travel and identity documents removed.
 In a dependency situation, under the control and influence of others.
 Malnourished or unkempt, wearing the same clothes all the time.
 Travel, identity and financial documents held by someone else, or use of false/forged documents.
 Living in cramped, dirty, overcrowded accommodation, living and working at same address, few personal possessions.
 In debt to others, low or no pay, excessive deductions made for food, accommodation, transport.
 Unfamiliar with the neighbourhood, unsure of home/work address.
 Scared, untrusting, withdrawn, anxious, avoiding eye contact.
 Showing signs of abuse, having old/untreated injuries and healthcare issues.
 In fear of the authorities and in fear of removal or consequences for family.
 Radicalisation Includes Some of the key indicators The process that moves a person to legitimise their support for or use of violence.
-The promise of an ideology Exposure to violent and inappropriate material.
-Being recruited in person - online or faceto-face.
+The promise of an ideology which gives purpose and belonging.
+Can take place over a long time period or happen quickly.
+The person may not understand that they have been radicalised.
+Exposure to violent and inappropriate material.
+Being recruited in person - online or face-to-face.
 Joining extremist organisations.
+Justifying the use of violence to solve societal issues.
+Seeking to recruit others to an extremist ideology.
+Extremist recruiters speak directly to the vulnerabilities people experience at times in their lives, e.g. sense of not belonging, low selfesteem, issues at home, involvement with gangs/criminal groups or identity crisis with their cultural heritage.
 The expression of extremist views Accessing extremist websites/social networks or possessing extremist, violent literature.
 Behavioural changes, anger and use of inappropriate language.
-Becoming disrespectful and intolerant of which gives purpose and belonging.
-Can take place over a long time period or happen quickly.

-- Justifying the use of violence to solve societal issues. - Seeking to recruit others to an extremist ideology. - others. - Using words and phrases that sound scripted, talking about 'us' and 'them'. - Sympathies, admiration or associations with known extremists. - Advocating violent actions or means. - Changing name or friends.
+Becoming disrespectful and intolerant of others.
+Using words and phrases that sound scripted, talking about 'us' and 'them'.
+Sympathies, admiration or associations with known extremists.
+Advocating violent actions or means.
+Changing name or friends.
+Child Sexual Exploitation Includes Some of the key indicators A type of sexual abuse.
+The child is given gifts, drugs, money, status and affection, in exchange for performing sexual activities.
+The tricking or grooming of children to believe they are in a The use of violence, coercion and intimidation to force the child into sexual activity.
+Invitations to parties where drugs and alcohol are freely given in exchange for sex.
+Deceiving children into producing online indecent images/films of themselves.
+Acquisition of money, clothes, mobile phones etc. they can't or won't explain.
+Unhealthy or inappropriate sexual behaviour.
+Swings and changes in mood or character, being secretive.
+Gang-association and/or isolation from friends and social networks.
+Relationships with controlling or significantly older individuals or groups.
+Sexually transmitted infections, pregnancy.
+Being frightened of some people, places or situations.